odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

     item:
       - type: city
         url: /destinations/india/states/gujarat/cities/ahmedabad/
+        title: Ahmedabad
         content: >-
           Today, you drive the three hours to Ahmedabad’s airport to connect with your onward flight.
 weight: 401
 ---
-Though not completely unknown, Gujarat is so culturally rich you wonder why more people don&rsquo;t visit it!
-Extremely varied, it goes from Ahmedabad&rsquo;s bustling lanes to vast carved monuments to the endless salt plains of Kutch, a lovely palace built by a feminist ruler in Gondal, (literally) breathtaking temples at Palitana, and the Asiatic lion in Sasangir forest.
+Though not completely unknown, Gujarat is so culturally rich you wonder why more people don’t visit it!
+Extremely varied, it goes from Ahmedabad’s bustling lanes to vast carved monuments to the endless salt plains of Kutch, a lovely palace built by a feminist ruler in Gondal, (literally) breathtaking temples at Palitana, and the Asiatic lion in Sasangir forest.
 You get to meet locals and explore the beautiful mirror-work embroidery, look for amazing wildlife including birds, desert foxes, hyenas, the very rare Wild Ass and of course lions, and try great food on this offbeat trip.